10thcode/ChurchManagementSystem/README.md

 # ChurchManagementSoftware
-A desktop application for managing church services and transactions.
+A desktop apps for managing church services and transactions.